The Japanese Magazines That Defined 90s Streetwear Culture

 Streetwear’s Sophistication

-TUNE was notable for its focus on how Japanese streetwear had begun to merge with luxury fashion.
+TUNE focused on how Japanese streetwear had begun to merge with luxury fashion.
 Tokyo’s youth, once reliant on thrift stores and DIY, were now incorporating high-end brands like Louis Vuitton and Gucci into their wardrobes.
-The magazine didn’t treat this as a loss of authenticity but rather as a natural progression—a sign that street fashion was no longer confined to the fringes but had become a dominant force in global fashion.
+The magazine didn’t treat this as a loss of authenticity but saw it as a natural progression, a sign that street fashion was no longer confined to the fringes but had become a dominant force in global fashion.

 Through its sleek layouts and focus on high-quality photography, TUNE captured this new era of confidence.
-It wasn’t just about documenting streetwear anymore; it was about celebrating its newfound place at the forefront of the fashion world.
+TUNE moved beyond documenting streetwear, celebrating its newfound place at the forefront of the fashion world.

 tune magazine japanese fashion magazine